Start of Semester Guide

 Fire Drills: Avoiding Class Disruptions: Fire drills are required by state law.
 The law also requires that the drills be “unannounced.”
 In most academic buildings they happen only once a year; some require them quarterly.
 If you have a large class with non-routine events such as exams, guest speakers, or special events, we encourage you to notify your Building Manager of those specific dates and times (drills are not scheduled for midterm or final exam weeks).
 Building managers work with the scheduling team and may be able to avoid these times (as well as other building maintenance functions that might disrupt.)
 If you do not know who the building manager is, please feel free to send the information directly to IU Emergency Management and Continuity at iuemc@indiana.edu with the campus, building name, event type, and date/time.

 Planning ahead?
-Ordering for summer 2025 and fall 2025 begins on February 2, 2025.
+Ordering for Summer 2025 and Spring 2025 begins on September 2, 2025.
 For information on both see: https://uits.iu.edu/textbook-ordering.

 SAA Grievances: In April 2023, the Bloomington Faculty Council approved new policies addressing SAA Grievances (BL-ACA-D28), the SAA Mediation Committee (BL-ACA-D23), and the SAA Board of Review (BL-ACA-D24).
 Please familiarize yourself with these policies.